menu icon

 Notes

-*Sweet potato noodles (dangmyeon) – Korean noodles made from sweet potato starch.
-Stiff and greyish before cooking and will turn transparent once cooked.
-Find them in the Asian aisle or at your local Asian market, or purchase them online.
+*Sweet potato noodles (dangmyeon) - Made from sweet potato starch, they have a unique chewy texture, and turns transparent when cooked.
+Find them in the Asian aisle in groceries, your local Asian market, or online.

 **Shiitake - You can use either dried or fresh mushrooms.
 If using dried shiitake, soak them in warm water for at least 30 minutes before using.